All Episodes

 Like you said, he was just doing his own thing.

-And I'm one of those animal crazy people where if there's a person on the side of the road that's injured, and there's an animal on the side of the road that's injured, the person is screwed with me.
+And I'm one of those animal crazy people where if there's a person on the side of the road that's injured and there's an animal on the side of the road that's injured, the person is screwed with me.

 That's all there is to it.

-Because I just think people make their own decisions, and a lot of times, Rush, they're very evil.
+Because I just think people make their own decisions.

 They're very evil.

-And with this gorilla, I just felt really really you're You're making my point.
+And with this gorilla, I just don't really understand.

-What you what you're doing here is understandable.
+What you're doing here is understandable.

-You're you're looking at the animal.
+You're looking at the animal.

-We don't know how it got there, and we've got an injured human being on the side of the road.
+And we've got an injured human being on the side of the road.

 You know why?

-Because it's the essence of innocent.
+Because it's the essence of innocence.

-The human being had a choice whether or not to get in an accident's going to be on the side of the road.
+The human being had a choice whether or not to get in an accident.

-The animal, it's just along for the ride, and it's not its fault no matter what, and it can't take care of itself, so you've got to go help it.
+The animal, it's just along for the ride, and it's not its fault no matter what.

 Absolutely.